 shall be ready to recommend him to the public, if

-public employ shall be his aim, and if not, that
+public employ should be his aim, and if not, that

 I shall think myself bound to represent his conduct